Flat Roof Replacement Cost [2024]

 Lead Roof

-To remove lead material, your tradesmen will use a diamond-tipped small angle grinder.
+To remove lead material, your tradesmen will use a diamond-tipped small-angle grinder.
 They will go no deeper than 15 to 20 mm and will tend to use a screwdriver to remove the tiles thoroughly.

 The lead will then be measured, laid out and slightly onto the top of your roof.
-Rolled up lead should then be hammered between the brickwork and the wall to create a secure structure.
+Rolled-up lead should then be hammered between the brickwork and the wall to create a secure structure.

-What Does Repairing a Flat Roof Entail?
+What Does Repairing a Flat Roof Involve?

 Typically a flat roof repair job will involve essentially re-waterproofing a section of the roof, although many other repairs can be undertaken depending on the type of roof you have.